toextendmylimits/LeetCode/000-linked-list.md

     1. First we set up a dummy head that allows us retrieve the head of the merged list later.
 And We also maintain a prev pointer connect merged list with the other lists
     1. Then, we do the following until l1 or l2 is null:
         1. if the value at l1 is less than or equal to the value at l2, then we connect l1 to the previous node and increment l1.
         1. Otherwise, we connect l2 to the previous node and increment l2.
-        1. Then, regardless of which list we connected, we increment prev of merged list.
+        1. Then, regardless of which list we connecte we increment prev of merged list.
     1. Findally we connect the merged list with the list that is not null

    <details>